HomeDing/homeding.github.io/recipes/remotedisplay.md

 }
 ```

-This is specified typically in the env.json file that holds all the configurations for the board and the directly connected actors, sensors and displays.
+This is specified typically in the `env.json` file that holds all the configurations for the board
+and the directly connected actors, sensors and displays.
 Samples for this configuration can be found in the description of the display elements and some board descriptions.

 See also [displays](/displays.md) for a list of the supported displays.

 Having done this configuration the display will be used on system startup showing the devicename and the assigned ip-address.

-## Display elements
+### Display elements configuration

 The following configuration used 2 display elements for text to define
 the position and size of the information that will be shown: